Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch released postcode level ATO data for financial year 2022.
-Charles's median income among taxpayers was $61,072, with an average of $68,365.
-This is higher than the national average and compares to Rest of NT's median of $51,655 and average of $61,577.
-Based on Wage Price Index growth of 12.01% since financial year 2022, current estimates would be approximately $68,407 (median) and $76,576 (average) as of September 2025.
-Census 2021 income data shows individual earnings stand out at the 85th percentile nationally ($1,073 weekly).
-Income brackets indicate that the $1,500 - 2,999 earnings band captures 33.8% of the community (1,590 individuals), reflecting patterns seen in the region where 33.6% similarly occupy this range.
-After housing costs, residents retain 92.4% of income, with the area's SEIFA income ranking placing it in the 5th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 indicates Charles SA2 had a median income among taxpayers of $61,072 and an average of $68,365.
+This is higher than the national average.
+The Rest of NT had a median income of $51,655 and an average of $61,577 during the same period.
+Based on Wage Price Index growth of 12.01% since financial year 2022, estimated incomes as of September 2025 would be approximately $68,407 (median) and $76,576 (average).
+Census 2021 income data shows individual earnings in Charles SA2 stand out at the 84th percentile nationally, with weekly earnings of $1,073.
+Income brackets indicate that 33.8% of residents earn between $1,500 and $2,999 per week (1,590 individuals).
+This is similar to the regional pattern where 33.6% occupy this income range.
+After housing costs, residents retain 92.4% of their income, reflecting strong purchasing power in the area.
+Charles SA2's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income